Chapter 24:

 Sunagoshi

-They soon arrived at the forest's edge, where a familiar if slightly unnerving sight greeted Inês in the pale light of the moon: a grotesque silhouette, like a hairy, crouching beast of ample size.
+They soon arrived at the edge of the forestland, where a familiar—if slightly unnerving sight—greeted Inês in the pale light of the moon: a grotesque silhouette, like a hairy, crouching beast of ample size.
 Lu had a tremor of fright, but Inês nudged her along; there was nothing to fear, she thought.
 The figure didn't budge until Debuu-ni approached it; once the bug was only a meter away, the child seemed to take notice of it.
 His face illuminated and he turned to face the group.

 “It's a cold one, tonight, isn't it?!” he said in a cheerful tone.
 “I was making my way to the shrine when I noticed you.
 Will you join me?”

-When the boy spoke up, Inês felt something coming from the Yuki-onna that she couldn't quite put into words, like a mixture of grief and revolt.
-Her body went stiff and she made a step forward.
+When the boy spoke up, Inês felt something coming from the Yuki-onna that she couldn't quite put into words, like a mixture of grief and revolt, perhaps.
+The woman's body went stiff and she made a step forward.

-“You all go wait for me in the shrine.” said Debuu-ni hurriedly.
-“I need to talk with the boy about something.”
+“All of ya go wait for me in the shrine,” said Debuu-ni hurriedly.
+"Me and the boy need to talk about something.”

-When it did come, it was hard to decipher at first, for they had never yet seen the innkeeper outside of the House of Still Waters, so when they caught her small figure emerging under the red torī gate, it felt uncanny: like seeing a teacher at the supermarket or mixing friends from different social groups.
+When it did come, it was hard to decipher at first, for they had never yet seen the innkeeper out of the bounds of the House of Still Waters, so when they caught her small figure emerging under the red torii gate, it felt uncanny: like seeing a teacher at the supermarket or mixing friends from different social groups, Inês remarked to herself.
 Bowed and fragile, she seemed so small against the white backdrop of static snow.
 In her arms, she carried a tiny package wrapped in cloth.
 Behind her, the boy followed, holding a bundle of clothes.
 Both of them were barefoot.

 They climbed the short stairway to the snowy, moonlit shrine and bowed.
 The innkeeper placed the package in front of Debuu-ni with a light thud.
 She untied the dark furoshiki to reveal a little wooden box, carved with great care.
-Meanwhile, the boy stepped forward to the Yuki-onna and handed her a kimono, navy blue in color.
-The innkeeper took the lid off the carved box to reveal four cubes of deep red jelly, adorned with leaves.
+In the meantime, the boy stepped forward to the Yuki-onna and handed her a kimono, navy blue in color.
+The innkeeper then took the lid off the carved box to reveal four cubes of deep red jelly that shimmered like ice, each adorned with a single cherry tree leaf.
 She bowed again, lifted the box and went to place it on the shrine's offering table.
 Then, she went to help the Yuki-onna endue her garment.
-As she passed him, Debuu-ni's look fell on the trio, silent and still, observing the song and dance with great interest.
+As she passed the bug, Debuu-ni's look fell on the trio, silent and still, they observed the song and dance with great interest.

-“This is the moment we've been waiting for.” said the bug solemnly.
-“With these offerings, I'll be able to reboot myself once more and fuse with this world's code, thus giving you new transformations, making you stronger than ever.”
+“This is the moment we've been waiting for,” said Debuu-ni solemnly.
+“With these offerings, I'll be able to reboot myself once more and fuse with this world's code, thus giving ya new transformations, making you stronger than ever.”

 There was a silence during which the cloth sounds of the Yuki-onna's red obi being tied were the only noise anyone heard.